OpenUserJS/OpenUserJS.org/views/includes/documents/Frequently-Asked-Questions.md

 ### Q: What is a good way to present a Code change to an Author?

 1. Edit the Authors script on the Source Code page and present a diff by clicking the button of the same name.
-This is usually the quickest way to present a change if using OUJS only.
+This is usually the quickest way to present a smaller change if using OUJS only.
 Please do **not** post full script source in a discussion.
 Don't forget to add a code fence around it preferably a named fence of type `diff`.

 2. Optionally fork the persons script on their scripts Source Code page.
-You can refer to it in a discussion to help show what change you are proposing from the full presentational view on OUJS.
+You can refer to it in a discussion to help show what change you are proposing from the full, larger, presentational view on OUJS.
 Please do **not** post full script source in a discussion.
 Refer a link to it to have the Author look it over.

 3. Use GitHub, or other [SCM][wikipediaSCM] that shows the change.
 Use a markdown hyperlink in the discussion to point to the commit.